ActualLab/Fusion/docs/Overview.md

 request has `RequestPublication` header (it's actual value is `"X-Fusion-Publish"`),
 and:
 * If this header presents, it runs a `producer` and does some extra to publish its output
-* Otherwise it simply returns the value produced.
+* Otherwise, it simply returns the value produced.

 All of this means that if you write your controllers like this, you get both a "normal" server-side API, and an API that supports Fusion publication mechanism